 This may seem like a “duh” reminder, but don’t forget to turn off your turn signal after you make a turn or change lanes.
 Turn signals that are left on are a common cause of car-motorcycle accidents because most people do not know that motorcycle turn signals do not typically shut off after a turn as been made (they must be manually turned off).
 If another driver sees that you have your turn signal on, they will probably assume you are going to turn, and may respond to that in a way that causes an accident if you don’t actually turn.

 Having your signal on when you are not turning can shift the fault in an accident, and impact the insurance payouts available, so this is something to be aware of.

-If you have questions about any of these tips, don’t hesitate to call the Flora Templeton Stuart Injury Accident Lawyer at (888) 782-9090, reach out to us online.
+If you have questions about any of these tips, don’t hesitate to call Flora Templeton Stuart at (888) 782-9090, or reach out to us online.
 And if you are driving by one of our offices this summer, feel free to stop by to cool off for a few minutes and grab a drink of water.